The Princess Diaries

 The Princess Diaries - Where to Stream?

 Yay!
-The movie is available for streaming online and you can stream The Princess Diaries movie on Hotstar, Netflix.
-However, you can also buy the movie The Princess Diaries on YouTube, Apple TV Plus, Google Play, iTunes starting from Rs 460.
-You can also rent the movie The Princess Diaries on Prime Video, YouTube, iTunes, Google Play, Apple TV Plus starting from Rs 100.
+The movie is available for streaming online and you can stream The Princess Diaries movie on Netflix, JioHotstar.
+However, you can also buy the movie The Princess Diaries on Google Play, iTunes, YouTube, Apple TV Plus.
+You can also rent the movie The Princess Diaries on Google Play, iTunes, Prime Video, YouTube, Apple TV Plus.

 Disclaimer: All content and media belong to original content streaming platforms/owners like Netflix, Disney+ Hotstar, Amazon Prime Videos, JioCinema, SonyLIV etc. 91mobiles entertainment does not claim any rights to the content and only aggregate the content along with the service providers links.